beckn/missions/UEI/implementation_guide_P2P_energy_trade.md

 }
 ```

-**Search by the type of energy, units of energy required, fulfillment time, maximum purchase price and grid name**
+**Search by the category of energy, units of energy required, fulfillment time, maximum purchase price and grid name**

 ```